dome9/cloud-bots/bots/Bots.md

 ## vpc\_isolate

-What it does: turn off dns resource
+What it does: turn off dns resource,
-              change network acl to new empty one with deny all add iam policy, to all users in the account, which limits vpc use: ec2 and sg use in the vpc
+              change network acl to new empty one with deny all,
+              add iam policy, to all users in the account, which limits vpc use: ec2 and sg use in the vpc

 Usage: AUTO: vpc_isolate
 Limitation: None

 ## vpc\_turn\_on\_flow\_logs